TynysA/TynysA/README.md

 - 👋 Hi, I'm Tynys Adai
-     I am a first year student at IITU.
+     /I am a first year student at IITU.
 - 👀 I'm interested in JavaScript and C #
 - 🌱 I am currently learning HTML, CSS and C ++
 - 💞️ I hope for work in web and mobile projects